LeeKiri/password-generator-js/README.md

 ## Javascript Features

-* For this project I used charcodes to reference the characters in the password.

-* I used a functions to create an array by checking the form values and concatenating the charcode characters together to the requested password length.
+* I used functions to create an array by checking the form values and concatenating the characters together to the requested password length.

 ## CSS and HTML